acossairt/traffic_air_quality_modeling/README.md

 - Additionally, the current analysis pipeline of vehicle population $\rightarrow$ average speeds $\rightarrow$ emissions implies a linear relationship between population density and emission rates at each time.
 This seems overly simplistic, and it doesn't suggest any interesting properties about how travel infrastructure relates to emissions.

 Future versions of the model should also consider more sophisticated social-ecological interactions.
 For instance:
-- Increasing road capacity (e.g. by widening highways) can induce additional demand (higher $O^P$).
+- Increasing road capacity (e.g. by widening highways) can induce additional demand (higher $d$).
 Our model currently does not consider non-static demand.
 - Corridors that represent highways, smaller streets, and railways should likely be governed by different dynamical equations (e.g. trains depart in discrete increments, there is no continuous flow in and out).
 - We should model heterogeneous traffic flows, such as highways used by cars, trucks, motorcycles, auto-rickshaws, cyclists, and pedestrians who may be using the same corridor simultaneously.